A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: SPiFOL methodology for mapping microstructures to stresses

 \subsubsection{FNO model}

-FNOs are excellent candidates for mapping microstructures to their stresses due to the nature of the problem and the periodicity of the microstructures.
-FNOs have a continuous convolution through the entire domain, in contrast to the usual CNN which has local kernels, see \cite{li2020fourier, kovachki2023neural}, that is inspired by the kernel formulation of solutions to linear PDEs using Green's functions.
+FNOs are excellent candidates for mapping microstructures to their corresponding stress fields due to the nature of the problem and the periodicity of microstructures.
+Unlike traditional CNNs that use local kernels, FNOs perform continuous convolution over the entire domain.
+This global convolution approach is inspired by the kernel formulation of solutions to linear PDEs using Green's functions \cite{li2020fourier, kovachki2023neural}.

-Furthermore, FNOs can be resolution invariant which means the initial discretization can be refined or become coarse and the same FNO model can be utilized to perform the mapping and evaluate the model at the new resolution.
-The latter is also called zero-shot super-resolution (ZSSR).
-Therefore, in addition to our usual input which is a microstructure map, the fixed input domain is also given in each dataset to the network.
-Therefore, each dataset encodes spatial coordinates ($\bm{x}$, $\bm{y}$) and one additional input channel that presents heterogeneity maps.
+Furthermore, FNOs exhibit resolution invariance, meaning the same FNO model can be applied to perform mappings even when the initial discretization is refined or coarsened.
+This capability is often referred to as zero-shot super-resolution (ZSSR).
+To leverage this property, in addition to the standard input—the microstructure map—a fixed input domain is provided in each dataset.
+Consequently, each dataset encodes spatial coordinates, \(\bm{x}, \bm{y}, \bm{z}\), along with an additional input channel representing the heterogeneity map.

-In the FNO architecture within the SPiFOL framework, an initial dense layer $P$ projects the input function at each spatial point into a higher-dimensional latent space, denoted as $LS^0$, see Fig.\,\ref{fig:arch_fno}.
+In the FNO architecture within the SPiFOL framework, an initial dense layer P embeds the input function at each spatial point into a higher-dimensional latent space, denoted as $LS^0$, see Fig.\,\ref{fig:arch_fno}.
 This projection provides the necessary number of channels for the subsequent $L$ Fourier layers.
-Each Fourier layer transforms the input into the frequency domain using the Fourier transform $\mathcal{F}$, $R$ retains only the first few prescribed modes and truncates the higher frequencies.
+Each Fourier layer transforms the input into the frequency domain using the Fourier transform $\mathcal{F}$, $R$ retains only the first few prescribed modes, and truncates the higher frequencies.
 A convolution is applied in this truncated Fourier space, and the result is brought back to the spatial domain using the inverse Fourier transform $\mathcal{F}^{-1}$.
 Finally, the output is passed through a non-linear activation function.
-Here, Gaussian error linear unit ($\textit{Gelu}$) which is defined as
+Here, the Gaussian error linear unit ($\textit{Gelu}$) is defined as